UKForeignOffice/fco-consular-appointments-slotpicker/README.md

 The FCO slot picker is designed to be embedded as part of a BookingBug booking journey, however, by replacing usage of the TimeService and DayService with your own Angular service, the slot picker can work with an alternative data source.

 ## Key Differences
-Key Differences between the MOJ and FCO slot pickers include:
+Key differences between the MOJ and FCO slot pickers include:
 - Refactored code to remove DOM mantipulation where possible as this is handled by AngularJS's two way data binding capabilities
 - Refactored code to utilise BookingBug's AngularJS services for retrieving availability data
 - Refactored code to interact with a BookingBug BasketItem when setting date/time